Dozen benefits of child-directed (aka unscheduled, spontaneous) play for our stressed-out, over-supervised kids.

 The loss of play and even skepticism about its value may be partly due to a more competitive, “no-child left untested era” (don’t get me started on that one…), our increasingly hurried, quicker-pace life style, and the belief we have to schedule our kids with activity after activity to stretch those IQ points.
 Now Tiger Mom–and every media outlet our there appearing to quote her–is urging every so-called “Western” mom to halt those play dates and any child-chosen activity.

 Whatever the reason, today’s kids are playing less and many experts–and the kids–are crying, “Foul!” and with good reason.
+They are growing up in a play-deprived world.
 Dozens of studies prove that play is not just a luxury but essential to our children’s healthy development.

 We’ve always known that “kids and play” are just a natural combo.
 But new research also shows that letting kids engage in self-directed play has immense value for their social, emotional, cognitive and physical growth.
 Here are just a few of the proven scientific benefits of letting our kids get messy and doing something besides clicking those darn keypads and video controllers and paper and pencil tasks: